Course of Study for the ICP Program

 - Advancing a view that places psychological growth and healing into a larger context of spiritual unfolding.
 Classes explore the integration of spiritual and psychological approaches to development, personality, and society.

 - Offering students the opportunity to participate in the work of the Integral Counseling Centers, the CIIS run community mental health services, as well as a variety of external placement sites.
-At the centers, students at various levels of experience are given an opportunity to apply their counseling skills.
+At the centers and external sites, students at various levels of experience are given an opportunity to apply their counseling skills.

 The Master of Arts in Counseling Psychology with a concentration in Integral Counseling Psychology requires 60 semester units of work, divided between required courses and electives.